northbrookjs/northbrook/README.md

 ## Caveats && FAQ

-##### Supports only Node 6 and NPM 3 +
+##### Supports only NPM 3 +

 The approach relies heavily upon the flattening of that NPM 3 does in order to find plugins in a way that doesn't require searching all over the place for where they might be located.
-Node 6 is only supported because of lots of ES2015 features are used in the codebase, because I want to maintain this thing with joy going forward.

 ##### Why is it running a different version than what I have installed globally?

-Because installing things globally isn't really that great of an idea, so northbrook will use a locally installed version if it can find one.
+Because installing things globally isn't really that great of an idea, its only meant to help with `northbrook init`, so northbrook will use a locally installed version if it can find one.

 # Recommendations

-Though not required, adding this to your `package.json` will allow you to enjoy further git commit checking in case you use `git commit`.
+Though not required, adding this to your `package.json` will allow you to enjoy further git commit checking in case you use `git commit` out of habit.
+In order to make good use of this configuration you'll need to install `ghooks` and `validate-commit-msg` to your devDependencies.

-If you are using `northbrook init` it will generate these for you, however if you are integrating into an existing project, you may wish to add these configurations.
+If you are using `northbrook init` it will generate these for you, but it does **not** install them for you.

 ```js
 "config": {